-The clean energy industry has been historically male-dominated.
-Today, only a handful of women are gaining access to careers in clean energy fields, but hope to open the doors for the next generation to break into cutting edge industries.
+The clean energy industry has been historically male-dominated with only a handful of women working in clean energy fields.
+But many hope to open the doors for the next generation to break into cutting-edge industries.

 Dr. Dongmei “Maggie” Chen is one of them.